Strategy Last Fact-Checked: 28 April 2026 · 6 min read

 The short answer

-A widely cited 2012 Vanguard study analysed 12-month lump sum vs Dollar-Cost Averaging (DCA) across US, UK, and Australian markets going back to 1926.
-The finding: lump sum investing outperformed DCA in approximately two-thirds of all historical periods, by an average margin of 2.3 percentage points over 12 months.
-On a €50,000 windfall, that's roughly €1,150 more in your pocket after a year — not life-changing, but not nothing either.
+Vanguard's 2012 study looked at this question across US, UK and Australian markets going back to 1926.
+Their finding: lump sum beat DCA in roughly two-thirds of all 12-month periods, by an average of 2.3 percentage points.
+On a €50,000 windfall that's about €1,150 extra after one year.
+Not life-changing — but not nothing.

 The uniquely Irish angle: deemed disposal